 Settle in your tent for the night, under several thick blankets, share stories with the guide and warm yourself with a hot cup of tea and the stove lit with yak dung.
 You can see how the local Tibetan families live and enjoy a noodle soup prepared by the tent’s owner.
 There are snacks offered and drinks available.
 Sleeping at 5,000m will be tough so you are likely going to have a sleepless night so, if it is not too cold and you are prepared, get outside and look up.

-9 days in Tibet, Day 8 – Saturday: Everest Base Camp
+Day 8 – Saturday: Everest Base Camp

 The tented hotel at Everest base camp